ngattusohw/ThreePunchConvo/README.md

 1. Sign up at [neon.tech](https://neon.tech)
 2. Create a new project
-3. Copy your connection string from the dashboard
+3. Copy your connection string from the dashboard (it should look like: `postgresql://user:password@hostname/dbname?sslmode=require`)
 4. Add it to your `.env` file:
 ```bash
 DATABASE_URL=your_neon_connection_string